| Academics | Centers & Institutes | Latino Education Institute | Programs

 It serves Latino families of the Worcester Public Schools.

 Club Educación (Club E) strives to increase the educational levels of parents and adults in order to fully realize the overall academic goals of the entire family.
 Parents participate in training in the areas of computer, financial, and

 health literacy through a serious of seasonal workshops.

 The program promotes:

 Atrevete!
-Latino Family College Fair is held in collaboration with College Board, Worcester Public Schools, and Worcester State University to enable Latino middle-school and high-school students to attend presentations by experts in the areas of:
+Latino Family Workshops are held in collaboration with College Board, Worcester Public Schools, and Worcester State University to enable Latino middle-school and high-school students to attend presentations by experts in the areas of: